-Tall, standing straight, with a radiant expression, he is an honest man, at peace with himself.
-With a strong sense of self, he is a person looking to gain spiritual wealth, that kind of person who follows and trusts his dreams.
+Tall, standing straight, with a radiant expression, he seems at peace with himself.
+A person looking to gain spiritual wealth, that kind of person who follows and trusts his dreams.
 He always dreamed to put his house near a creek.
 With the income from selling his artworks, he fulfilled his wish in 1995.

 Organizing Creative Summer Camps at his Cottage in the Woods

 If you are driving to Paltinoasa, you will notice these wooden gates.
 With massive spiral carved wooden columns and humorous carved faces, they will arouse your curiosity.

 They are the access to the place where Toader Ignatescu has found inner peace, a cottage in the wood.
 We stepped through these gates, impatient to meet him.

 We went across a wooden bridge over a brook.

 All this time, we could hear music coming from the forest.
 We followed the sound and walked into a place of scenic beauty.

 A place full of energy.
 Wherever we looked, there was something to be seen.

 Wooden figures were carved out of natural tree roots, tree stumps, sections of branches.
 The place, the woods, the creation and the music, were all contributing to a good feeling.

 Since 2005, in every July, it is the place where he organizes creative summer camps.
 The house is decorated with wood carvings, spoons, peasant sandals, paintings created by the artists who gather here each summer.